importantimport/hsno/README.md

 I'm going to put everything together for this organization, so it will be [FFF Flavored Frontmatter](https://github.com/importantimport/fff) + [Shiraha](https://github.com/importantimport/shiraha) + [Content-based Material color schemes](https://github.com/importantimport/material-color-utilities).

-As [Gumori](https://github.com/importantimport/gumori), It will focus on semantic HTML rather than the complex nested layouts in Urara. but since Shiraha is also authored by me, I have full control over the display.
+Like [Gumori](https://github.com/importantimport/gumori), It will focus on semantic HTML rather than the complex nested layouts in Urara. but since Shiraha is also authored by me, I have full control over the display.

 Sounds good, doesn't it? besides, there's no reason not to use [UnoCSS](https://github.com/unocss/unocss) to enhance on top of that.